itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 When Available: Iteration 2, after game logic and systems are done

-Frequency of Use: zero to many times per session
+Frequency of Use: Zero to many times per session

 Channel to Actor: GUI/Network code